 It is known that taking culinos in excess can lead to a certain intoxication, light or substantial, because despite its low alcohol content, cider has the necessary spark so that, encouraged by the conversation and the bustle of the glass circulating from hand to hand, we reach a high degree of harmony with the environment and the observations of our fellow members.
 They also arrive, if they pride themselves, the typical exaltations of friendship, some popular song ...
 If there is bagpipes in between, much better knows the cider and better is passed.

-It is in certain cider houses of unbeatable atmosphere and loaded to the brim where we often stumble upon the slyness that often accompanies these popular gatherings.
-Everything is full of people, green bottles, corks, sawdust on the floor, trays with nécoras, barnacles or potato omelette.
-On the walls there are often hanging signs with the odd legendary slogan attributed to cider, and to those who drink it, magical powers or, at least, the gift of joy:
+It is in certain cider houses with an unbeatable atmosphere and packed to the rafters where we usually stumble upon the sarcasm which often accompanies these popular gatherings.
+Everything is full of people, green bottles, corks, sawdust on the floor, trays with crabs, barnacles or potato omelette.
+On the walls you can often see hanging signs with some legendary motto that attributes to cider, and to those who drink it, magical powers or, at least, the gift of joy:

 The one who muddied two pucheres